Jagan-anare/Delta-demo/README.md

 # Delta-demo
-this is Demo for git and GitHub class
+this is Demo for git and GitHub class.